Secretary of State's Office says voting issues early Tuesday morning should be resolved

 Several viewers reached out to us and said they had issues casting their ballot, with some saying their polling location was having technical difficulties with last names in certain portions of the alphabet.

-WBRZ reached out to the Secretary of State's Office, which said the issued had been resolved.
+WBRZ reached out to the Secretary of State's Office, which said the issue had been resolved.

 Trending News